yumiruuwu/Hoshino-Source-Code/README.md

 # Hold up!!!
 ## Don't clone this repo yet, or it won't work.

+## About this bot:
+- This bot can be used for moderating your server and yes, music commands included but still in beta.
+- This bot doesn't include any fun or game commands so wait for next update (if i'm not lazy)
+- Currently this bot have 27 Slash Commands (include Sub-commands), 2 user commands & 2 prefix commands.

 ## Requirements
 - Any Text Editor (e.g VSC, Sublime Text,...)
 - Install [ffmpeg](https://www.ffmpeg.org)